jwalith/StatisticalComputingProject/README.md

-## **FlexiPredict R**
+## **Ensemble Package R**

-FlexiPredict R is a comprehensive R package designed for advanced predictive modeling.
+Ensemble Package R is a comprehensive R package designed for advanced predictive modeling.
 This package includes various regression models, machine learning algorithms, feature selection methods, and ensemble learning capabilities, making it a versatile tool for statistical analysis and predictive modeling.

 ### **Installation:**
 To install the package, use the following command in R: